Stonecreek Golf Club: Play and stay right in the heart of Phoenix

 The Bermuda greens are seldom fast, but there are many with undulations that can be rather tricky to putt.

-The back nine has many holes with trouble on the right and mounding fairways.
-The second handicap hole is No. 16, a par 5.
+Stonecreek Golf Club's back nine has many holes with trouble on the right and mounding fairways.
+The second handicap hole is no. 16, a par 5.
 The third shot to the green better not be headed right, or it will end up in the water.
 Too far left equals sand.
 The finishing hole is a nice wide fairway, but again, stay left.